abacusorg/zeldovich-PLT/README.md

 ```

 The zeldovich executable will be written to `build/zeldovich` (you can run `meson install` if you want to, but usually it's fine to run out of the build directory).

+To build in out-of-core mode, use `meson setup build -DDISK=true`.
+The state will be buffered in the `InitialConditionsDirectory`.
+This allows one to generate much larger ICs than fit in memory.

 Run with `./build/zeldovich <param_file>`.
 An example parameter file (`example.par`) is provided, and all of the options are detailed in the "Parameter file options" section below.